 Acta Koreana accepts submissions of papers on Korean studies topics throughout the year.
 For further queries, please contact at firstname.lastname@example.org

-Besides articles and reviews, we also welcome the submission of translations.
+We welcome the submission of translation manuscripts.
 All manuscripts submitted to Acta Koreana should neither have been published already or under review for publication elsewhere.

-Manuscripts should be written in English; both British and American English are acceptable.
+The target language of the translation should be English; both British and American English are acceptable.

 Manuscripts should be submitted as an electronic file attachment in Microsoft Word format only.
 Microsoft Word documents that have been converted from other programs are not acceptable because of the formatting difficulties that they cause.

-Article manuscripts should ideally be 6,000–10,000 words in length and be double-spaced throughout, including footnotes, indented quotations, and references.
-The font should be Times New Roman, 12 point.
-Book reviews should be 1,000-2,500 words in length.
+Prose manuscripts should ideally be 6,000–10,000 words in length and be double-spaced through-out, including footnotes, indented quotations, and references.
+Poetry manuscripts should ideally be 10–20 poems in length, single-spaced.
+For formatting and Romanization policy, see our submission guidelines for articles.